ldev-r3-t4/mECEge-FINAL/README.md

 ## Test

 I created automated user interface tests for the front-end of the mECEge app using the instrumented unit test functionality of the Android Studio.
 I also utilized Google's Espresso to write reliable Android UI tests.
-The main purpose of the tests are to verify the functionality of the user interfaces like listview and buttons.
+The main purpose of the tests are to verify the functionality of the user interfaces.
 Some of the testing capabilities include:
 * Send a message and receive it back as one of the most recently stored messages
 * Load (up to) 10 of the most recently stored messages
 * Load (up to) 10 more of the most recently stored messages